brandur/sorg/content/drafts/canonical-log-lines.md

 While **metrics** provide fast feedback on specific and commonly-used system measurements, they're not well suited for allowing information to be queried arbitrarily and ad-hoc.
-They're perfect for answering a question that's known ahead of time like, _"how many requests per second is my stack doing?"_, but less useful for questions that I think up on the spot and need immediate answers for like, _"how many requests per second is userXYZ making to my stack via TLS 1.0?"_
+They're perfect for answering a question that's known ahead of time like _"how many requests per second is my stack doing?"_, but less useful for questions that are thought up on the spot like _"how many requests per second is userXYZ making to my stack via TLS 1.0?"_

 **Log traces** can answer the latter question, but often make such analysis difficult because they tend to have poor signal-to-noise ratio when looking for